Sailing Vacation Tips: Choosing the Right Boat for You and Your Crew

 Sharing a bathroom?

-Consider whether you are comfortable with this scenario; if not, choose a boat big enough for your crew to have their own cabins.
+Consider whether you are comfortable with this scenario; if not, choose a boat that is big enough for your crew to have their own cabins.

 Sleep in the salon?